rrousselGit/provider/README.md

 }
 ```

-This way, the widget won't unnecessarily rebuild if something other than `name`
+This way, the widget won't unnecessarily rebuild if something other than `name` changes.
-changes.

 Similarly, you can use [Consumer]/[Selector].
-Their optional `child` argument allows to rebuild only a very specific part of
-the widget tree:
+Their optional `child` argument allows rebuilding only a particular part of the widget tree:

 ```dart
 Foo(